 Walk through a rural parlour from around 1700 or view decorated closets from the 18th century (and wonder what story each scratch and hole might tell).

 The decorative aspects of work tools also remind us how utility has trumped beauty in much of today’s world.
 One room includes decorated wooden scabbards for scythes, for example.
-Those with little still valued beauty more than many of those who have plenty today.
+Those with little material wealth still valued beauty more than many of those who have plenty today.

 Not that the items bring forth a yearning to return to days of yore.
 But perhaps we might pick out a few traditional values to take with us, like less waste and more art.